 Where is your breath now?

-Breathing properly is necessary for living a balanced life.
+Breathing properly is necessary to live a balanced life.

 Research has proven how various rhythmic breathing patterns significantly affect memory recall and the emotional body, due to the electrical impulses created by our brain which link physical functions to emotional reactions.
-The electrical responses in our brain vary depending on if we are inhaling, exhaling, breathing through the nose or breathing through the mouth.
+The electrical responses in our brain vary depending on if we are inhaling, exhaling, breathing through the nose, or breathing through the mouth.
 Mouth breathing is linked to shallow breathing and physical factors such as sleep apnea.
-Deep breathing is done through the nose.
-When we are breathing through the nose, we are more easily able to process fear and more readily able to recall images.
+Deep breathing is done through the nose and when we are breathing this way, we are more easily able to process fear and more readily able to recall images and information.

 Gasping breath through an open mouth and holding on to it only makes any situation worse.